What is Medicare?

 If you’re not yet enrolled in Medicare, we can help you understand what Medicare does or doesn’t cover, what additional insurance options you have, how to cover prescription drugs, and more.
 We’ll help you make smart decisions about your healthcare coverage.

-If you are already enrolled in Medicare, SeniorQuote can help you make the most of it with information about how to use open enrollment periods to your advantage, how Medicare Supplement insurance can cover costs that Medicare doesn’t and how to save money by avoiding late penalties.
+If you are already enrolled in Medicare, SeniorQuote can help you make the most of it with information about how to use the Annual Enrollment Period and other special election periods to your advantage, how Medicare Supplement insurance can cover costs that Medicare doesn’t and how to save money by avoiding late penalties.

 Let’s start with the basics.
 There are four parts to Medicare: